moroneyio/novaspatiepermissions/readme.md

 ## Contributing

-Contributions are welcome and will be fully credited as long as you use PSR-2, explain the issue/feature that you want to solve/add and back your code up with tests.
+Contributions are welcome, explain the issue/feature that you want to solve/add and back your code up with tests.
 Happy coding!

 ## License